How to Install a Thermostat

 There are few home improvement projects that offer yearly savings like new thermostat installation.
 Replacing your old model with new programmable or Wi-Fi thermostats can make a big difference during the changing seasons.
 When used properly, and depending on the severity of the winters in your area, you could earn a savings of up to $180 on your yearly energy bills.

 This guide offers step by step instructions on how to replace a thermostat and how to install a thermostat, including the procedures for measuring and then making adjustments to ensure the table is properly aligned.
+Need supplies fast?
+Order before noon for convenient scheduled same-day delivery.

 Tip: When shopping for your home thermostat replacement, check the package to ensure it is compatible with your home's system.
-Our Tthermostats buying guide offers additional tips for understanding the different thermostat types and their features.
+Our thermostats buying guide offers additional tips for understanding the different thermostat types and their features.
 Read to learn the difference between programmable and non-programmable thermostats.

 - Before you begin to change the thermostat in your home, turn off the power for your heating and air-conditioning system at the main service panel.